maxboeck/webring/README.md

 # Webring Starter Kit

 A boilerplate to host your own community of sites, also known as a [webring](https://en.wikipedia.org/wiki/Webring).
-Inspired by [this post](https://www.sonniesedge.net/posts/webrings) from Charlie Owen.
+Inspired by posts from [Tatiana Mac](https://twitter.com/TatianaTMac/status/1114388079630929926) and [Charlie Owen](https://www.sonniesedge.net/posts/webrings).

 Uses [Eleventy](https://www.11ty.io) and [Netlify](https://www.netlify.com/) to build a central directory for member sites.
 People can link to `/prev`, `/random` and `/next` and be redirected to members of the ring.